 Since the 1980s, a successful hematologist and oncologist Vincent Anku, class of 1965, has invested in Africa and contributed to community development projects there, supporting especially self-help projects in the Volta region of Ghana, where he was born.
 The projects are as wide-ranging as the community's needs including rural electrification, road improvement, kindergarten and primary care education, a community library, women's income generation and improved water and sanitation.

-In the aftermath of Hurricane Katrina, Katie Mears, class of 2003, travelled to New Orleans on a relief volunteer trip.
+In the aftermath of Hurricane Katrina, Katie Mears, class of 2003, traveled to New Orleans on a relief volunteer trip.
 She was so transformed by her experience that she founded the ReNew group here on campus and then later relocated to become the Gutting and Rebuilding Program Coordinator for the Episcopal Diocese of Louisiana.
 There are not many people with that job title – Gutting and Rebuilding Program Coordinator.
 Since then, Katie has helped Haitians rebuild their homes after the devastating earthquake and is now working on the Superstorm Sandy recovery.
 That is also where Team Rubicon is working, which is why they are being recognized tonight in absentia, so that they could devote themselves fully to the recovery effort there.

-People like Harry Hopkins, Louise Noun, Vincent Anku, Katie Mears live our Grinnellian passion for social justice everyday.
+People like Harry Hopkins, Louise Noun, Vincent Anku, Katie Mears live our Grinnellian passion for social justice every day.
 Our College works hard to waken and nurture these passions in all of our students.
 We bring these concepts into our classroom through courses like Tim Dobe and Suchi Kapila's upcoming class on the Theory and Practice of Gandhi and Resistance and we also encourage our students to apply what they learn in the real world.
-The Expanding Knowledge Initiative or EKI is one example, which supported curricular innovations in the study of environment, human rights and human dignity.
+The Expanding Knowledge Initiative or EKI is one example, which supported curricular innovations in the study of environment, human rights, and human dignity.
 Through our Liberal Arts in Prison Program, one out of every seven Grinnell students, as well as many of our faculty and staff, is now involved in teaching incarcerated adults and helping them prepare to make a successful transformation to life after prison.

 Social Entrepreneurs of Grinnell, a student run microfinance organization, provides loans internationally and in our local community for small projects to combat rural poverty and to promote economic development.
 It was named by the White House, last year, as one of the Top Five Winners of the Award for Campus Champions of Change Challenge.

 The Joseph F. Wall Alumni Service Award, supported by gifts from our alumni, offers significant financial support to Grinnell graduates who engage in projects, programs and organizations that improve the lives of others.
-And the Grinnell Corps gives graduating seniors the opportunity to work for a year in education, conservation and anti-poverty programs in the US and around the world.
+And the Grinnell Corps gives graduating seniors the opportunity to work for a year in education, conservation, and anti-poverty programs in the US and around the world.

 The Grinnell Prize is another way that we infuse the educational experience of our students with these principles.
 By bringing exceptional, young social innovators to campus, we hope to inspire our entire community to live up to a similar standard of creativity in service of commitment.
 Last year, the Grinnell Prize winners mentored students who wanted to know everything from how to start a non-governmental organization to how to persevere when dealing with intractable problems.
 Tonight, and in the days and weeks to come, our new group of Prize winners are generously offering us their time, ideas and advice.